 After this first search for significant signals in the data, we fitted, using a MCMC sampler, a three-Keplerian model to the data including a white-noise jitter component to account for stellar and instrumental uncertainties not included in the RV error bars.
-The best-fit for each planet, as well as the RV residuals, can be seen in Fig.~\ref{udry:fig12}.
-We report in addition the best-fit parameters in Table \ref{HD31527_tab-mcmc-Summary_params}.
+The best-fit for each planet, as well as the RV residuals, can be seen in Fig.\,\ref{udry:fig12}.
+We report in addition the best-fit parameters in Table\,\ref{HD31527_tab-mcmc-Summary_params}.

-None of the signals announced here matches signals in the different activity indicators (see Fig.~\ref{app:figHD31527}), therefore \object{HD\,31527} harbor 3 Neptune-mass planets, with periods of 16.6, 51.2 and 272 days.
-The star is a G2 dwarf like the Sun, therefore the outer planet in this system lies on an orbit between that of Venus and the Earth, therefore in the habitable zone of its host star \citep[][]{Selsis-2007}.
-This planet, with a minimum mass of 13 Earth-masses, is however likely composed of a large gas envelope \citep[][]{Rogers-2015,Wolfgang-2015,Weiss-2014}, except if it is similar to Kepler-10c in composition \citep[][]{Dumusque-2014}.
+None of the signals announced here matches signals in the different activity indicators (see Fig.\,\ref{app:figHD31527}).We therefore conclude that \object{HD\,31527} hosts 3 Neptune-mass planets, with periods of 16.6, 51.2 and 272 days.
+The star is a G2 dwarf like the Sun, therefore the outer planet in this system lies on an orbit between the ones of Venus and the Earth, therefore in the habitable zone of its host star \citep[][]{Selsis-2007}.
+This planet, with a minimum mass of 13 Earth-masses, is however most likely composed of a large gas envelope \citep[][]{Rogers-2015,Wolfgang-2015,Weiss-2014}, except if it is similar to Kepler-10\,c in composition \citep[][]{Dumusque-2014}.